British Values at NewVIc

 We are dedicated to promoting these values which ensure that our students develop a strong sense of social and moral responsibility.
 British values underpin our college structures and are promoted through the tutorial programme, the curriculum, and our enrichment activities.
 All students will have the opportunity to discuss British values and how these apply to college life and modern Britain.
 All students will have the opportunity on progressing from NewVIc to reflect on how the college has prepared them for life in modern Britain.

-The college promotes the value of democracy through core tutorial activities and encouragement for all students to engage in democratic processes through our representative structures such as the Student Council, student executive elections and student surveys.
+The college promotes the value of democracy through core tutorial activities and encouragement for all students to engage in democratic processes through our representative structures such as Student Council, Student Exec elections and student surveys.
 Students are actively encouraged to participate in local government structures such as Newham Young Mayor elections as well as national elections.
 Examples include voter registration drives, "You Said, We Did" feedback mechanisms, London Mayor and GLA election events, EU referendum events, Jack Petchey awards, and Model United Nations debating.
+In March 2017, 47% of students voted in our Student Union elections, a new record for NewVIc.

 Rule of Law